 - Food providers often adopt a ‘cross-over’ strategy by working with KOLs from fashion, lifestyle, entertainment and comedy etc.

-In the next few years, KOL will still be one of the most effective marketing channels in China.
+In the next few years, KOL will still be one of the most effective digital marketing channels in China.
 At the same time, it’s also evolving new social trends:

 - The new era of ‘social video’.
 As Apps for live-streaming and short video becomes popular in China, social video campaigns will serve both branding and conversion purposes.